New York Eviction Notice

 Types of New York Eviction Notice Forms

-In New York, there are several types of eviction notices, each serving a specific purpose and requiring different notice periods:
+In New York, there are several types of eviction notices, each serving a specific purpose and requiring different notice periods.
+Moreover, understanding these distinctions helps landlords choose the appropriate notice for their situation.

-- 14-Day Notice to Quit:This notice is issued for nonpayment of rent.
-Landlords can serve this notice the day after rent is due, allowing tenants 14 days to either pay the overdue rent or vacate the property.
-This is governed by New York Real Property Actions & Proceedings Law § 711(2).
+Landlords issue this notice for nonpayment of rent.
+Additionally, landlords can serve this notice the day after rent becomes due, allowing tenants 14 days to either pay the overdue rent or vacate the property.
+Therefore, this notice follows New York Real Property Actions & Proceedings Law § 711(2).

-This notice is for curable lease violations.
-It gives tenants 10 days to correct the specified violation, such as maintaining health and safety standards or allowing lawful entry by the landlord.
-If the tenant fails to comply, the landlord can then issue a 30-Day Notice of Termination.
-This is outlined in New York Real Property Actions & Proceedings Law § 713.
+This notice applies to curable lease violations.
+Consequently, it gives tenants 10 days to correct the specified violation, such as maintaining health and safety standards or allowing lawful entry by the landlord.
+However, if the tenant fails to comply, the landlord can then issue a 30-Day Notice of Termination.
+Furthermore, New York Real Property Actions & Proceedings Law § 713 outlines these requirements.

-This notice is issued for continued lease violations after a prior notice to comply.
-It does not allow for corrective action, requiring tenants to vacate within 30 days.
-This is referenced in New York Real Property Actions & Proceedings Law § 753(4).
+Landlords issue this notice for continued lease violations after a prior notice to comply.
+Moreover, it does not allow for corrective action, requiring tenants to vacate within 30 days.
+Therefore, New York Real Property Actions & Proceedings Law § 753(4) references this type of notice.

-This notice is applicable for terminating month-to-month leases or expired leases.
-It requires at least 30 days’ notice before termination, regardless of the length of tenancy.
-This is governed by New York Real Property Actions & Proceedings Law § 232-A and § 232-B.
+This notice applies to terminating month-to-month leases or expired leases.
+Additionally, it requires at least 30 days’ notice before termination, regardless of the length of tenancy.
+Subsequently, New York Real Property Actions & Proceedings Law § 232-A and § 232-B govern this notice type.

 Eviction Process in New York

-The eviction process in New York involves several critical steps that landlords must follow to ensure compliance with state law:
+The eviction process in New York involves several critical steps that landlords must follow to ensure compliance with state law.
+Furthermore, each step builds upon the previous one, creating a comprehensive legal framework.

 Step 1: Provide Notice